Updated May 2021

 There are dozens of social media platforms, and all of them attract different audiences and conversations.
 You might find illuminating (and challenging) political discussions on Twitter, niche memes on Reddit, and delicious casserole recipes on Pinterest.

-Instead, figure out which platforms are best for your business and go from there.
-Plan out a detailed social media campaign.
+Figure out which platforms are best for your business and go from there.
+Plan out a detailed social media campaign that encompasses the platforms your customers prefer.
 Let’s look at the strengths and weaknesses of some of the biggest platforms.

 It’s the reigning king of social media.
-A whopping 69% of adults in the US use Facebook.2 Its audience is huge and diverse, and it sends the most website referral traffic compared to other networks.
-About 75% of women use Facebook, while about 63% of men use it.3 Representation across age groups is fairly equal, but highest amongst the 18–64 crowd.
-People tend to go to Facebook for news, entertainment, staying connected with others, and shopping.
+A whopping 69% of adults in the US use Facebook.
+Its audience is huge and diverse, and it sends the most website referral traffic compared to other networks.
+According to Sproutsocial, about 75% of women use Facebook, while about 63% of men use it.
+Representation across age groups is fairly equal, but highest amongst the 18–64 crowd.
+People tend to go to Facebook posts for news, entertainment, staying connected with others, and shopping.

-While Facebook boasts probably the most users out of all these social media platforms, it would be wise to consider the impact of recent news—and even statements from its former employees—around security, lack of oversight of the platform, and its role in causing harm to societies and countries around the world.4, 5, 6, 7 Will this negatively impact the business benefits of using Facebook in the future, and would you be better off focusing on other social media channels?
+Make sure to consider the impact of recent news—and even statements from its former employees—around security, lack of oversight of the platform, and its role in causing harm to societies and countries around the world.
+Will this negatively impact the business benefits of using Facebook in the future, and would you be better off focusing on other social media channels?

 Oreo is one of the brands that have really mastered Twitter and partnered with the right influencers and celebrities: